enkodellc/blazorboilerplate/README.md

 # <img src="https://github.com/enkodellc/blazorboilerplate/blob/master/docs/images/logo-title.png" alt="Blazor Boilerplate" style="max-wdith:100%"/>

-***Job Opportunity***  If you like working with Blazor Boilerplate and want others to notify you of oppurtunities [review this post](https://github.com/enkodellc/blazorboilerplate/issues/1046).

 ***Note** The current master branch is now fixed and working with net7.0

 Blazor is a web framework designed to run in the browser on a WebAssembly-based .NET runtime.
 Blazor Boilerplate aka Blazor Starter Template is a SPA admin template that is able to run both WebAssembly (Core-Hosted) and Server-Side Blazor with a .NET Core 6.0 Server.
 Default mode for BB is Server Side.
 To switch to Webassembly log in as Admin and go to settings.
 [Read more here](https://blazor-boilerplate.readthedocs.io/en/latest/features/dual_mode_blazor.html)